Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Casa Ricardo

-No frills and with sometimes gruff service, Casa Ricardo is not going to win any design awards.
-But don’t be intimidated by the service nor the stodgy old Basque men who hang out at Casa Ricardo
+If we are being honest, Casa Ricardo is not going to win any design awards.
+It is more “no frills” then hipster chic.
+But don’t be intimidated by the more rustic feel and service at Casa Ricardo

 Croquetas de jamón in restaurants near the Prado museum